helsinova/ehwe/src/doc/manpage.md

 Usage: `poke <dac|lms|si> <address> <data>`

-The poke command can write any of the devices hanging off the FPGA which includes the LMS6002D transceiver, VCTCXO trim DAC or the Si5338 clock generator chip.
+The poke command can write any of the adapters hanging off the FPGA which includes the LMS6002D transceiver, VCTCXO trim DAC or the Si5338 clock generator chip.

 Valid Address Ranges:

-     Device Address Range
+     Adapter Address Range
 ----------- ----------------
 `dac`       0 to 255
 `lms`       0 to 127